mayank0403/DotFiles/README.md

 4. Copy .xmobarrc to ~/ directory
 5. Copy myxmonad.desktop to /usr/share/xsessions/ dir
 6. Run xmonad --recompile && xmonad --restart to see effects.
+7. You might need to install utf chars using `apt install locales`

 *NOTE: The vimrc has custom key bindings that suit my style of programming.
 Refer to vimrc for comments on how to use different plugins*